SocketCluster/socketcluster/README.md

 SocketCluster was designed to be lightweight and its realtime API is almost identical to Socket.io.

+### Memory leak profile
+SocketCluster has been tested for memory leaks.
+The last full memory profiling was done on SocketCluster v0.9.17 (Node.js v0.10.28) and included checks on load balancer, worker and store processes.

+No memory leaks were detected when using the latest Node.js version.
+Note that leaks were found when using Node.js versions below v0.10.22 - This is probably the Node.js 'Walmart' memory leak - Not a SocketCluster issue.

-## Our goals
+## SocketCluster goals
 - For developers: To make it easy to build fast and resilient Node.js servers, frameworks and apps.
 - For startups: To buy more time to deal with traffic growth by facilitating a scale up-and-out approach.
 - For big companies: To encourage the use of fewer, more powerful servers to handle traffic.
-The hope there is to reduce management complexity, data center space use, power consumption and carbon footprint.
+The hope there is to reduce management complexity, data center space use and power consumption (carbon footprint).

 ## Details